 I admittedly haven’t seen a lot of the Midwest region of the United States.
 I stuck to the coasts on my solo journey a couple of years ago, but it seems the Midwest has a lot to offer.
-The region encompasses states like Michigan, Nebraska, the Dakotas, and Minnesota.
+The region encompasses states like Michigan, Nebraska, the Dakotas and Minnesota.
 If you are thinking of exploring this part of the United States sometime soon, here are five Midwest cities to enjoy.

 Omaha may be in Nebraska, but it lies both on the Missouri River and close to the Iowa border.
-It is known as the Home of the College World Series, and is a stop on the Lewis and Clark National Historic Trail.
+It’s known as the Home of the College World Series, and is a stop on the Lewis and Clark National Historic Trail.
 Omaha has a rich pioneer history, which visitors can learn more about at the Durham Museum.
 The Hilton is actually connected to the CenturyLink Centre via a skybridge, which is just too convenient.

 There are so many incredible places just waiting for you to visit in America’s Midwest region.

 This blog post is part of the Hipmunk Hotels Campaign.